Catalyst Pedals Review

 Catalyst Pedals were created by James Wilson, a Colorado-based strength and conditioning coach who was fed up with the inadequacies of conventional pedals and the foot discomfort that invariably seemed to accompany long bike rides.
 James' goal was to create a new pedal that took advantage of natural foot and lower body biomechanics to optimize performance on the bike, boost stability and confidence in the rider, and improve cyclists’ comfort—in essence, to entirely redefine the pedaling experience.

 With these goals in mind, James set out to create the only pedal in the world that is designed by first looking at optimal foot and lower leg movement during the pedal stroke.
 In the video posted in one of the sections below, James notes that all other pedals are designed with the false assumption that pushing through the ball of the foot is the optimal method of force transfer.
-He states that this is a design based on an outdated idea of the pedal stroke, and that this design results in an unnatural or flawed interface between the foot and the pedal.
+He states that this is a design based on an outdated idea of the pedal stroke and that it results in an unnatural or flawed interface between the foot and the pedal.
 He also (correctly) notes that the only time you want to push through the ball of your foot is when your foot leaves the ground or whatever it’s in contact with, such as during walking, running, jumping, etc.

 Your foot acts differently if it doesn’t break contact with the surface upon which it is acting.
-A good example of this is when you perform squats or deadlifts in the gym, or when you pick up a box or other heavy object from the floor.
+A good example of this is when you perform squats or deadlifts in the gym or when you pick up a box or other heavy object from the floor.
 In these instances, you want your entire foot, including your heel, to remain in contact with the ground or surface and then drive through the whole of your foot, not only through the ball of your foot.

 Because your foot remains connected to the pedal during the pedaling motion, the optimal foot action when pedaling should include heel contact with the pedal.
 The outdated idea of—and collectively held beliefs about—the pedal stroke has resulted in most pedals available to consumers being designed such that only the ball of the foot is in contact with the pedal, which leads to an unstable foot and a diminished ability to recruit the full measure of lower body power, among other problems.

-It’s important to James that consumers understand he’s not “anti-clipless” but rather “pro-platform,” and that he sees the utility of clipless pedals in elite racing and other applications.
+SHOP CATALYST PEDALSIt’s important to James that consumers understand he’s not “anti-clipless” but rather “pro-platform,” and that he sees the utility of clipless pedals in elite racing and other applications.
 But—and I completely agree with this—he also notes that most people start out with clipless pedals and do not take the time to develop strong pedaling technique first—something that happens as a byproduct of using an appropriate flat pedal.
 Over time, clipless pedals become somewhat of a crutch that avid and competitive riders rely upon, both physically and psychologically.
 Using platform pedals in the early stages of a pedaling career can pay big dividends for the rider who wants to develop optimal pedaling technique.

 James notes,

-I just don’t feel that new riders need to worry about them [clipless pedals] for at least a year or two, and riders who do choose to switch should spend some time on flats each year to help them improve their skills and pedal stroke [...]
-It isn't a matter of one pedal system being better than the other, it is about understanding how they exist on the same continuum and how they can work together to create a high-performance rider [...]
-There is a time and place for both systems and once we stop arguing over which is better the sooner we can learn how to make better use of them both as they relate to [pedaling a bike].
+I just don’t feel that new riders need to worry about [clipless pedals] for at least a year or two, and riders who do choose to switch should spend some time on flats each year to help them improve their skills and pedal stroke [...]
+It isn't a matter of one pedal system being better than the other; it is about understanding how they exist on the same continuum and how they can work together to create a high-performance rider [...]
+There is a time and place for both systems, and once we stop arguing over which is better, the sooner we can learn how to make better use of them both as they relate to [pedaling a bike].

 That being said, there are some serious foot health considerations for those who choose to ride exclusively on clipless pedals.